bryceandy/laravel-selcom/README.md

 SELCOM_PREFIX=SHOP
 ```

+### Checkout to the payments page (with cards)

+To use the cards on the payment page,

 #### Customizing the payment page theme

 The configuration contains a `colors` field which specifies the theme of your payment page.